CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/licensing-issues.md

 ### Issue

-Similarly, as with SAP Business One user removal, it is necessary to unpin a ProcessForce license from the user first.
+Similarly, as with SAP Business One user removal, it is necessary to unpin CompuTec ProcessForce license from the user first.
 Otherwise, the license will still be reserved for the removed user without the possibility to unpin it.

 ### Solution {#solution_3}

-The issue will be fixed in one of the future ProcessForce releases.
+The issue will be fixed in one of the future CompuTec ProcessForce releases.
 Until then, please contact CompuTec support in case of getting this problem.

-## Closing SAP Business One client while trying to assign a user a ProcessForce license
+## Closing SAP Business One client while trying to assign a user CompuTec ProcessForce license

 ### Issue

-In the SAP Business One Cloud environment (managed by Cloud Control Center), the known defect is causing the closure of the SAP Business One client without any message when logged in as Partner Support User (`_PSU_1` or `_PSU_2` User Code) while trying to assign a user a ProcessForce license.
+In the SAP Business One Cloud environment (managed by Cloud Control Center), the known defect is causing the closure of the SAP Business One client without any message when logged in as Partner Support User (`_PSU_1` or `_PSU_2` User Code) while trying to assign a user a CompuTecProcessForce license.

 ### Investigating the cause of the problem

-Two aspects can cause the issue, and they can be identified by a related message (which is part of a more extensive section) in the ProcessForce log file.
+Two aspects can cause the issue, and they can be identified by a related message (which is part of a more extensive section) in the CompuTec ProcessForce log file.

 #### Reason 1